OCC

 If the stock does a 2 for 1 stock split, it will drop in value to $20.45 the next day.
 That doesn’t make your options worthless.
 What happens is the OCC will automatically convert your 10 call contracts at a strike price of $40 to 20 contracts with a strike of $20.
 The contract price will be adjusted to $1.75.
 The expiration date will remain unchanged.
 So, you still have $3,500 worth of call contracts after the split is complete.

 While the value of your options remained the same during the process of the stock split, you need to be aware that price movements in the underlying stock post-split will have a different affect on your options than they would have pre-split.
-If the stock falls $1 when it is trading at $20.45, that will have a bigger impact on options prices than if it falls $1 whet it is at $40.90, assuming that the Delta remained the same through the split.
+If the stock falls $1 when it is trading at $20.45, that will have a bigger impact on options prices than if it falls $1 when it is at $40.90, assuming that the Delta remained the same through the split.
 This, along with the possibility of paying more commission for selling 20 contracts than you would have for selling 10, are important considerations.

 Stock Dividends and Options